MUSC Bulletin | College of Nursing

 Petitions for Variance from Policies

-The Admission, Progression, and Graduation Committee acts on petitions from students who seek exceptions to any College of Nursing academic policy or regulation.
-A written request for an exception must be submitted to the Committee in care of the Office of Student Services, room 216, with supporting rationale or documentation.
-Petitions must be received no later than 12 Noon on the Friday before the first Monday of the month.
-The student will receive a letter from the Committee regarding the committee’s decision on the petition.
+The Admission, Progression, and Graduation Committee reviews petitions from students who seek exceptions to any College of Nursing academic policy or regulation.
+A written request for an exception must be submitted to the Committee in care of the Office of Student Services, with supporting rationale or documentation.
+The petition will be reviewed at the following APG Committee meeting.
+The student will receive a letter from the Committee regarding the decision on the petition.
 A copy of the petition and the Committee’s reply is placed in the student’s academic record.

 Readmission After Voluntary Withdrawal

-A student who withdrew voluntarily should submit a new application for admission online.
-The new application should include a statement addressing the circumstances that resulted in the student’s withdrawing from the program, and reason(s) that readmission to the program is justified.
+Any student who withdraws from the program of study at the College of Nursing voluntarily and then would like to return should submit a new application for admission to the MUSC Office of Enrollment Management.
+The new application should include a typewritten letter stating the circumstance that resulted in the student’s withdrawing from the program and reason(s) that readmission to the program is justified.

 A student who is dismissed from the program is ineligible for readmission into the College of Nursing.